ellereeeee/blog-posts/2017-12-11 The Beginner's Guide to ReactJS part 1.md

 The important thing to note is the `props` object.
 It contains the properties `children` and `className` which here corresponds to the inner HTML and CSS class name.

 If we have more than one argument for the last parameter, we would have an array for `children`.
-For example, this it what we would say if we had

 ```
   const element = React.createElement( // create another div with `createElement` method